ivy-llc/ivy/README.rst

 Ivy as a framework
 -------------------

 The Ivy framework is built on top of various essential components, mainly the `Backend Handler`_, which manages what framework is being used behind the scenes and the `Backend Functional APIs`_, which provide framework-specific implementations of the Ivy functions.
-Likewise, classes such as the :code:`ivy.Container` or :code:`ivy.Array` are also available, facilitating the use of structured data and array-like objects (learn more about them `here! <https://lets-unify.ai/ivy/design/ivy_as_a_framework.html>`_).
+Likewise, classes such as :code:`ivy.Container` or :code:`ivy.Array` are also available, facilitating the use of structured data and array-like objects (learn more about them `here! <https://lets-unify.ai/ivy/design/ivy_as_a_framework.html>`_).

 All of the functionalities in Ivy are exposed through the :code:`Ivy functional API` and the :code:`Ivy stateful API`.
 All functions in the `Functional API <https://lets-unify.ai/ivy/design/building_blocks.html#ivy-functional-api>`_ are **Framework Agnostic Functions**, which mean that we can use them like this: